Mange in Cats — Symptoms & Treatment

 Should I isolate my cat if it has mange?

-Yes, if your cat has sarcoptic mange (the contagious type), isolate it from other pets in your household to prevent spread.
-Demodectic mange is not contagious, but isolation can reduce stress on your cat during treatment.
+Yes, if your cat has a contagious form of mange (notoedric mange, Demodex gatoi, Cheyletiella, or ear mites), isolate it from other pets in your household to prevent spread.
+Demodex cati is not contagious, but isolation can reduce stress on your cat during treatment.
 Wash your hands and change clothes after handling your cat.

 Can my vet diagnose mange over the phone?